alphagov/notifications-python-client/README.md

         <td>
 <pre>
 {"result":"error",
-"message"={"to": ["Can’t send to this recipient when service is in trial mode - see <https://www.notifications.service.gov.uk/trial-mode>")]}
+"message"="Can’t send to this recipient when service is in trial mode - see <https://www.notifications.service.gov.uk/trial-mode>"]}
 </pre>
         </td>
     </tr>